quinnanya/quinnanya.github.io/src/textiles/phdquilt.md

 ## Context

-I made this data visualization PhD quilt in 2013 when my husband, Andy, graduated with a dual PhD in linguistics and Slavic linguistics.
+I made this data visualization PhD quilt in 2013 when my (now ex-)husband, Andy, graduated with a dual PhD in linguistics and Slavic linguistics.
 I had been sewing for 3 years at that point (only with wovens), and had never done anything quilt-like before.

 My husband's dissertation was on phonological contact, particularly between Slavic and non-Slavic languages.
 At the point when I was making this visualization, he had decided to be done with academia and pursue something in the biomedical field.
 I wanted this to be a tribute to everything he had done, in the context of what he was planning to do next.